-On “The Simpsons”, the character Dr. Hibbert is an educated physician who went to Johns Hopkins Medical School.
+On “The Simpsons”, the character Dr. Hibbert is a physician who went to Johns Hopkins Medical School.
 He’s no dummy, and tends to be solemn when making diagnoses.

-Don’t: Dr. Hibbert put his feet up on the desk.
+Don’t: Dr. Hibbert put his muddy boots up on the desk.
 “Well shucks Homer, you’re in a dilly of a pickle.
 We’ve gotta pre-form some surgery on your old noggin.”